Course Description

 This module covers the tools available in Windows Server for server upgrade and migration.
 It also covers the AD DS upgrade and migration process.

-- ADDS Migration
+- AD DS Migration

 - Storage Migration Service